gfassero/HIERO/lexicon.md

 Usually, the connection between the Hebrew words is more intuitive.
 For example, the word *ro'sh*, meaning “head” of the human body, also means the leader or “head” of a group of people.
 The related word *re'shyt*, meaning “beginning” or “first,” translates as “headmost” without much difficulty.
 And the related word *me**ra'ash**awot*, meaning “pillow,” translates easily as “head[rest].”

 ### Related words
-Both root coherence and root uniqueness focus on whether words are related.
-In order to determine whether words are related in Hebrew, I rely primarily on [Strong’s Hebrew Dictionary](http://openscriptures.github.io/HebrewLexicon/HomeFiles/Lexicon.html) and [Gesenius’s Hebrew and Chaldee Lexicon](http://www.blueletterbible.org/study/lexica/gesenius/index.cfm).
+Both root coherence and root uniqueness focus on whether words are related—and how closely.
+In order to determine word relationships in Hebrew, I rely primarily on [Strong’s Hebrew Dictionary](http://openscriptures.github.io/HebrewLexicon/HomeFiles/Lexicon.html) and [Gesenius’s Hebrew and Chaldee Lexicon](http://www.blueletterbible.org/study/lexica/gesenius/index.cfm).
 In English, I rely on the [Online Etymology Dictionary](http://www.etymonline.com/) and [Wiktionary](http://www.wiktionary.org/).
 Usually, there is a good consensus about word histories, but sometimes it is a judgment call that I have to make.
+In addition, far more words are related than most people realize, and the number of unique roots is fairly small, so this parameter cannot be applied in an entirely objective way.
+But I think my application of it is helpful and fairly intuitive.
 I am open to input from others.

 ### Special cases
 The lexicon uses two kinds of special notation to make root-for-root translation more feasible.